-These include moves towards low-carbon or “clean” energy consumption, hi-tech energy management systems that link energy use throughout the home, support for more energy-efficient living through the application of Building Regulations, and the development of ventilation systems which both cool the home but also improve the air quality within it, at the same time mitigating problems with condensation.
+These include moves toward low-carbon or “clean” energy consumption, hi-tech energy management systems that link energy use throughout the home, support for more energy-efficient living through the application of Building Regulations, and the development of ventilation systems that both cool the home but also improve the air quality within it, at the same time mitigating problems with condensation.

 Some of those innovations may be in use sooner than you think.
 In terms of energy use and management, for example, the government has already recognised the value of electric cars in pursuit of its zero-emissions goals.
 That has led to a ruling that all new homes in the future must incorporate an electric charging point for the vehicle.

 The artful combination of innovative construction techniques and modern technology is changing the face of the property industry and the homes in which we live our lives.